 Below, we’ll explore five surprising truths about what it takes to build your brand in the digital age.

 1. Your Employees Are Part of Your Brand

-Slapping a themed badge on an eighteen-year-old boy does’t make him an asset to your team.
+Slapping a themed badge on an eighteen-year-old boy doesn’t make him an asset to your team.
 It does make him a brand ambassador – i.e. someone showcasing your company to the customer and the public – but if he represents your brand poorly, it will suffer.
-Likewise, plopping your colors on bunting, business cards or delivery vans does absolutely nothing if the employees hanging them up, handing them out or driving them don’t represent.
+Likewise, plopping your colors on bunting, business cards or delivery vans does absolutely nothing if the employees hanging them up, handing them out, or driving them don’t represent.